 And don't forget that that Senate committee had the same interviews, had the same access to the same intelligence, probably even more than that which Robert Mueller ever had access to.

-And then we have another problem, and that is we now know from Devin Nunes last night that are in fact going to be referred for criminal charges for their lying to Congress incidents and FISA abuse.
+And then we have another problem, and that is we now know from Devin Nunes last night that are, in fact, going to be referred for criminal charges for their lying to Congress incidents and FISA abuse.

-Anyway, joining us now, David Schoen, Civil Liberties attorney, also a criminal defense attorney.
+Anyway, joining us now, David Schoen, Civil Liberties Attorney, also a criminal defense attorney.

-Greg Jarrett is paperback is out.
+Greg Jarrett's paperback is out.

-The Russia Hoax, the number one New York Times bestseller, it has a new chapter in it.
+The Russia hoax is the number one New York Times bestseller.

-Uh thank you both.
+Thank you both.

 Also, David, I'll start with you.